 When individual states were drafting their constitutions, most modeled their government on the federal system, and thus established the office of the attorney general on a state level.
 Most attorney generals are elected, while others are appointed by the governor, legislature or supreme court of the state.

-For lots more information about attorney generals, check into the links on the next page.
+For lots more information about attorney generals, check into the links below.